Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.12.01 (BR)
+- Moved AI options text to the label file.

 2024.11.30 (BR)
 - Fixed “half” selected fleets Bug.
 This could result in a fleet being unintentionally sent to the planet you clicked on.
   - Selecting an orbiting fleet, followed by selecting its star system will show an unselected fleet, but the fleet management (the fleet panel on the right) will still identify it as selected.